Continuing professional education program policy

 Association or related committees relevant to the health information profession

-- Member of national board of directors, advisory board/group/councils, project teams, or committees – 5 CPE credits per year
+- Member of board of directors – 5 CPE credits – per group per year

-- Member of committee/task team/working group (member excludes chair) – 2 CPE credits per year
+- Member of committee/task team/working group/project team – 2 CPE credits per group per year